-With regard to the increase in imports referred to in the first recital in the preamble to the contested regulation, the applicants observe, first of all, that in the OCTs the production of sugar and mixtures qualifying for EC/OCT cumulation of origin is a fairly recent industrial activity which developed after Decision 97/803 made it practically impossible to export sugar qualifying for ACP/OCT cumulation of origin to the Community from 1 December 1997.
+74 With regard to the increase in imports referred to in the first recital in the preamble to the contested regulation, the applicants observe, first of all, that in the OCTs the production of sugar and mixtures qualifying for EC/OCT cumulation of origin is a fairly recent industrial activity which developed after Decision 97/803 made it practically impossible to export sugar qualifying for ACP/OCT cumulation of origin to the Community from 1 December 1997.
 They explain that after the launch of an infant industry growth is observed during the first years of activity up to a certain level of profitability, following which the volume stabilises.
 Imports of sugar and mixtures into the Community therefore stabilised during the second half of 1999.
 In those circumstances it is misleading to speak of imports of the products concerned increasing greatly.

-In that regard, the Court observes that it is clear from statistics from the Statistical Office of the European Communities (Eurostat) produced by the Commission that in 1996 imports of sugar originating in the OCTs amounted to 2 251.1 tonnes and there were no imports of mixtures originating in the OCTs.
+75 In that regard, the Court observes that it is clear from statistics from the Statistical Office of the European Communities (Eurostat) produced by the Commission following a written question that in 1996 imports of sugar originating in the OCTs amounted to 2 251.1 tonnes and there were no imports of mixtures originating in the OCTs.
 The applicants do not deny that the 2 251.1 tonnes of sugar imported was sugar with ACP/OCT cumulation of origin.
 On the one hand, they do not deny the statement made in the contested regulation that in 1996 there were no imports of sugar into the Community under the EC/OCT cumulation of origin regime.
 On the other hand, the applicants expressly acknowledge that the production of sugar qualifying for EC/OCT cumulation of origin is an industrial activity which grew up when Decision 97/803 made exports of sugar qualifying for ACP/OCT cumulation of origin practically impossible.

-Next, it is clear from the Eurostat statistics that in 1999 sugar imports into the Community under the EC/OCT cumulation of origin regime amounted to 35 791.8 tonnes whilst imports of mixtures amounted to 12 420 tonnes.
+76 Next, it is clear from the Eurostat statistics that in 1999 sugar imports into the Community of sugar originating in the OCTs amounted to 53 519.9 tonnes whilst imports of mixtures originating in the OCTs amounted to 14 020 tonnes.